Collin-Holloway/Collin-Holloway/README.md

-Creative, detail-oriented, software engineer with a deep interest in developing and optimizing feature-rich websites.
+Creative, detail-oriented, Front-end Developer with a deep interest in developing and optimizing feature-rich websites.